Structural Design Minor

 Introduction of classical and modern computational techniques to analyze statically determinate and indeterminate structures.
 Topics include beams, 2D trusses, 2D frames, cables and arches, moving loads and influence lines, approximate methods and moment distribution.
 Computer-aided structural analysis using commercial structural analysis software STAAD is involved.
 (Prerequisites: CVET-220 or equivalent course.)
 Lecture 4 (Fall).

-Design of structural members and frames and their connections in steel structures.
-Topic include principles of structural design, structural loads and systems, steel grade and shapes, tension members, columns, non-composite and composite beams, beam-columns, column base plates, bolted connections and welded connections.
-The use of AISC Steel Manual is emphasized and a comprehensive group design project is assigned.
-Some computer work is involved.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
-Lecture 3 (Fall).
+This course covers the design of structural members and frames and their connections in steel structures.
+Topics include principles of structural design and the code of ethics in engineering practices, structural loads and systems, steel grade and shapes, steel framing and deck design, tension members, compression members, non-composite beams, beam-columns, column base plates, bolted connections, and welded connections.
+The use of AISC Steel Construction Manual is emphasized and a comprehensive group design project is assigned.
+Some computer work for structural modeling is involved.
+(Prerequisites: CVET-332 or equivalent course.)
+Lecture 3 (Fall, Spring).

-Design of members and frames of reinforced concrete.
-Topics include principles of structural design; properties of concrete and reinforcement; design of slabs, beams, columns, and footings; and introduction to pre-stressed concrete.
-Emphasis is on the use of the ACI code, and a comprehensive group design project is assigned.
+This course covers the design of structural members and frames of reinforced concrete.
+Topics include principles of structural design and loads; properties of concrete and reinforcement and the code of ethics in engineering practices; analysis and design of floor slabs, beams and girders including doubly reinforced and T-beams, columns, and footings, cantilever retaining walls, bearing walls, unreinforced concrete basement walls, shear walls, corbels and brackets.
+The use of the ACI code, is emphasized and a comprehensive group design project is assigned.
 Some computer work is involved.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
-Lecture 3 (Spring).
+(Prerequisites: CVET-332 or equivalent course.)
+Lecture 3 (Fall, Spring).

 Structural Timber Design

 Design wood structures.
 Topics include properties of structural lumber, design of wood structural members including beams, columns, beam-columns, trusses, studs, plywood diaphragms and shear walls, and design of structural member connections.
 Emphasis is on the use of NDC Wood Design Package.
-A comprehensive group design project.
+A comprehensive group design project is assigned.
 Some computer work is involved.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
+(Prerequisites: CVET-332 or equivalent course.)
 Lecture 3 (Fall).

 Design of Highway Bridges

 Design concrete and steel bridges.
-Topics include types of bridges; design loads on bridges, design of prestressed concrete girders using CONSPAN, design of steel girders using MDX, design of reinforced concrete deck, design of foundations, and introduction to multi-span bridges.
-Emphasis is on the use of the AASHTO LRFD code and bridge design software, and a comprehensive group design project is assigned.
+Topics include types of bridges, design loads on bridges, live load distribution, design of prestressed concrete girders, design of I-plate steel girders, design of reinforced concrete deck, design of bridge foundations, and introduction to multi-span bridges.
+Emphasis is on the use of the AASHTO LRFD Bridge Design Specifications and bridge design software, and a comprehensive group design project is assigned.
 Some computer work is involved.
 (Prerequisites: CVET-332 and CVET-431 or CVET-432 or equivalent courses.)
 Lecture 3 (Spring).

 This course focuses on the fundamental concepts of prestressed concrete design.
 Topics include prestressing systems, types of prestressing, materials used in prestressed concrete, analysis and design of pre- and post-tensioned systems, design of connections, losses in prestress.
 Emphasis is given on the use of the current industry standards and a design project.
-(Prerequisites: CVET-230 and CVET-332 or equivalent courses.)
+(Prerequisites: CVET-332 or equivalent course.)
 Lecture 3 (Fall).

 This course focuses on the fundamental concepts of structural design with masonry elements.
 Topics include historical perspective of masonry technology, materials used in masonry construction, general design requirements for masonry, structural design of unreinforced and reinforced masonry elements, masonry construction practices, repairs and improvements to masonry walls.
 Emphasis is given on the use of the building codes for masonry structures and a comprehensive group design project.
-(Prerequisites: ((CVET-140 and CVET-141) or 0608-330) and CVET-332 and CVET-230 or equivalent courses.)
+(Prerequisites: CVET-332 or equivalent course.)
 Lecture 3 (Fall).